 - Keep contact at handover points to a minimum

 High standards of cleanliness are imperative and you will need to employ upgraded and more frequent cleaning before and after opening.
-You will have to establish cleaning procedures and provide hand sanitiser facilities before you open.
+You will have to establish cleaning procedures and ensure sufficient hand sanitiser facilities are in place before you reopen.